KORVUS TECHNOLOGY

 Crystalline SiC thin films are formed by depositing SiC on a silicon substrate.
 This process results in the growth of single-crystalline SiC thin films, which have high electrical conductivity and mechanical strength.
 Crystalline SiC thin films are ideal for use in high-power and high-frequency applications, such as power amplifiers and high-frequency inverters.

-What Are The Unique Properties Of Silicon Carbide Thin Films?
+What Are The Unique Properties?

 Silicon carbide thin films exhibit high mechanical strength, making them ideal for use in harsh environments.
-SiC thin films have a higher Young’s modulus, hardness, and stiffness compared to other materials, enabling them to withstand high mechanical stresses.
+SiC thin films have a high Young’s modulus, hardness, and stiffness compared to other materials, enabling them to withstand high mechanical stresses.

 On the other hand, films using SiC exhibit excellent high-temperature performance, making them ideal for use in high-temperature applications.
 This is due to SiC being thermally stable and not being degraded at high temperatures, enabling devices to operate reliably in high-temperature environments.

 Moreover, SiC thin films can be deposited with precise thickness and uniformity, enabling the fabrication of devices with excellent performance and reproducibility.
-SiC thin films can be deposited with a thickness as low as a few nanometers or as thick as several microns, depending on the deposition process and parameters.
+SiC thin films can be deposited with a thickness as low as a few nanometres or as thick as several microns, depending on the deposition process and parameters.

-Why Are Silicon Carbide Thin Films Revolutionising Power Electronics?
+Why Are they Revolutionising Power Electronics?

 Here at Korvus Technology, we believe that crystalline SiC films can become one of the most important innovations in the field of electronics.
 Here are a few reasons why: